JStateson/BoincTasksTempReader/README.md

 # BoincTasks
-This repository contains bash scripts and python code that sends temperature information to BoincTasks There are no relases yet but a test script in python is in Testing
+This repository contains bash scripts and python code that sends temperature information to BoincTasks There are no releases yet but a test script in python is in available in Testing for review and comnments